Control Statements

 Control Statements in Jac

 Control statements alter the normal flow of execution within loops, providing mechanisms to exit early or skip iterations.
-Jac supports break
+Jac supports break, continue, and the walker-specific skip statement.

 Control Statement Types